PhilipYip1988/python-notebooks/anaconda/windows/conda.md

 pyqt and ipympl are required for an interactive matplotlib plotting backends.

 nbconvert is used for exporting notebooks to Python script files, html or pdf (which requires TeX).

-miktex and ghostscript are required to use TeX for nbconvert or matplotlib with TeX rendering.
-Installation of miktek includes the ```miktex-console``` which is essentially the TeX package manager for Windows, it should be updated before TeX functionality is used.

 jupyterlab-spreadsheet-editor and jupyterlab-drawio are additional extensions that aren't yet updated to support the latest version of jupyterlab yet.
 For more details see [Extension Compatibility with JupyterLab 4.0](https://github.com/jupyterlab/jupyterlab/issues/14590).